marekdano/typescript-node-workshop/README.md

 The preceding should allow us to work with some of the JavaScript APIS of the ES6 specification such as the Promise API.

 We now know how to create a generic TypeScript Node.js project, but we need to be a little more specific.
 We are going to focus on building Node.js using a framework known as Express.js.
-We will learn more about Express.js in the upcoming chapters, but we will learn how to install it now.

 To be able to use Express.js, we need to install the `express` module and its type definitions `@types/express`.